strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.10.1 - 2026-05-14 =
+* ENHANCEMENT: Inherit pmpro-woocommerce option values on multisite subsites.
+Membership product levels, gift codes, member discounts, and "discounts on subscriptions" are now read from the main site when pmpro-network-subsite is active and in "inherit" mode. #213 (@dparker1005)
+* ENHANCEMENT: Added a "Learn More" link to the Add On documentation in the WooCommerce product data panel and the Edit Membership Level screen, and cleaned up settings formatting. #211 (@kimcoleman)
+* BUG FIX: Added a null guard for the `$pmprowoo_product_levels` global to prevent a fatal error when `pmprowoo_get_membership_price()` is called before `pmprowoo_init()` has run. #212 (@flintfromthebasement)
+* BUG FIX: Skip order items whose product no longer exists when granting memberships from an order, preventing a fatal in `pmprowoo_add_membership_from_order()`. #207 (@dparker1005)

 = 1.10 - 2024-10-21 =
 * FEATURE: Now updating the plugin from paidmembershipspro.com.
 * ENHANCEMENT: Updated translation files bundled with the plugin.